How to Setup Campaigns in Salesforce

 Cheryl Fernandes

 Cheryl is a certified Salesforce Application Architect and is the Lead Salesforce Consultant at Blu Ninjas.
-She has been working with Salesforce for 10 years and has helped companies in financial services, insurance and beauty industries implement solutions on the platform.
-Process builder and flow are her favorite declarative tools, these tools are a game changer for anyone who does not know how to code.
+She has been working with Salesforce for 14 years and has helped companies in financial services, insurance, legal, education and beauty industries implement solutions on the platform.
+Flow is her favorite declarative tool, it is a game changer for anyone who does not know how to code.

 Leave a Reply